 - Submitter: The Do Some Good user account used to submit the form.

 The remainder of the report is made up of data from your form submission.
 Every field that has the 'Include in Reports' property set in Form Builder will be a column in your report.
 The columns will be in the same order as they appear on your form.
 You have have the option in Form Builder to set the column name in the report, otherwise the column name will be the question/label for the field.
-The majority of fields in the form builder have the 'Include in Reports' property set by default.
+The majority of fields in the Form Builder have the 'Include in Reports' property set by default.

 Fields Requiring Confirmation